-If you read my latest post, you’ll know I’ve launched a new Brighton neighbourhood guide series on the Ellie & Co blog.
-In the third instalment, we’re exploring Brunswick in Hove.
+If you read this post, you’ll know I’ve launched a new Brighton neighbourhood guide series on the Ellie & Co travel website.

 Things to do in Brunswick Town, Hove